 From here, how you pack your painting will depend on whether you are shipping it in a tube, a box, or a crate.

-For detailed step-by-step instructions for packing paintings into a tube, box, or crate, as well as mistakes to avoid and special considerations to keep in mind, read our latest article on Everything With A Twist.
+For detailed step-by-step instructions on how to pack paintings into a tube, box, or crate, as well as mistakes to avoid and special considerations to keep in mind, read our latest article on Everything With A Twist.